Pete Best: Honours

 On 6 July 2007, Best was inducted into the All You Need Is Liverpool Music Hall of Fame as the debut Charter Member.
 Best was presented with a framed certificate before his band performed.
 Liverpool further honoured Best with the announcement, on 25 July 2011, that two new streets in the city would be named Pete Best Drive and Casbah Close.
 On 3 November 2025, the main belt asteroid was named in his honour.
+In 2026, French musician Olhivier paid tribute to him with the song Une star a pris ma vie, released on the album Sombres saisons.

 Portrayals in media

 Film and television

 Best is portrayed in several films about the Beatles.
 In the 1979 biopic Birth of the Beatles, for which Best was a technical advisor, he is played by Ryan Michael.
 In both the 1994 film Backbeat and in the 2000 television biopic In His Life: The John Lennon Story, Best is played by Liverpool native Scot Williams.
 The 2008 Rainn Wilson film The Rocker, about a drummer kicked out of a glam metal band through no fault of his own, was inspired by Best's termination.
 Best had a cameo in the movie.
 In Midas Man, a 2024 biopic about Brian Epstein, Best is played by Adam Lawrence.